dthreelab/DThreeLab-Docs/docs/index.rst

 Introduction
 ==================================================

-Welcome to **DThree Lab**, a software architectural platform which helps you develop other softwares without a single line of code.
+**DThree Lab** is a software architectural platform which helps you develop other softwares without a single line of code.

+We have 2 products to deliver.

+* API for your current website/Mobile Apps/Software

 Firstly, the homepage has four sections:- User Panel, App Developer, App Elements and Editable Mobile View.
 User Panel shows you the options you have while working with a particular component.
 The components which are present in this user panel are the components which are to be dragged and dropped in order to make your software.